On Galois cohomology of unipotent algebraic groups over local fields: Images of additive polynomials in local fields

-Assume that $s<p^M$.
-Then by [TT, Proposition 4.5], $k/\im P=k/\im Q$ is infinite.
-Now assume that $s=p^M$.
-Then by Lemma 2, $k/\im P$ is finite.
-Therefore $k/\im P$ is finite if and only if $s=p^M$. \end{proof} The above lemma motivates the following definition. \begin{definition} Let $k$ be a non-perfect field of characteristic $p>0$, $P(T_1,\ldots,T_{d+1})$ a separable $p$-polynomial with coefficients in $k$.
-The polynomial $P$ is called of {\it Rosenlicht type} if its principal part (after reindexing variables)
+Lemma~\ref{lemma:Rosenlicht type} motivates the following definition. \begin{definition} Let $k$ be a non-perfect field of characteristic $p>0$, $P(T_1,\ldots,T_{d+1})$ a separable $p$-polynomial with coefficients in $k$.
+The polynomial $P$ is called of {\it Rosenlicht type} if its principal part (after reindexing the variables)

 vanishes nowhere on $k^{d+1}\setminus \{0\}$ and